ibm-cloud-docs/cis/managing-for-reliability.md

 To ensure that your content is always available, create a Page Rule with the **Forwarding URL** setting used, in case your site is unavailable.

-When you enable a **Forwarding URL**, all of your other settings are disabled becuase you are sending all of your traffic to another URL.
+When you enable a **Forwarding URL**, all of your other settings are disabled because you are sending all of your traffic to another URL.
 {:note}

 ### How to set up a Forwarding URL